facebookresearch/InferSent/README.md

 curl -Lo encoder/infersent.pickle https://s3.amazonaws.com/senteval/infersent/infersent.pickle
 ```

-1) Load our pre-trained infersent model (in encoder/) :
+1) Load our pre-trained infersent model (in encoder/):
 ```python
 import torch
 infersent = torch.load('infersent.pickle')
 ```
-Note : you need the file "models.py" that provides the definition of the model to load it.
+Note: you need the file "models.py" that provides the definition of the model to load it.

-2) Set GloVe path for the model :
+2) Set GloVe path for the model:
 ```python
 infersent.set_glove_path(glove_path)
 ```
 where glove_path is the path to the file *'glove.840B.300d.txt'* of glove vectors with which our model was trained.
 Note that using [GloVe](https://nlp.stanford.edu/projects/glove/) vectors allows to have a coverage of more than 2 million english words.

-3) Build the vocabulary of glove vectors (i.e keep only those needed) :
+3) Build the vocabulary of glove vectors (i.e keep only those needed):
 ```python
 infersent.build_vocab(sentences, tokenize=True)
 ```